Witiko/doctoral-thesis/main.md

-In natural languages, a word (bank) may have a different meaning depending on its surroundings (commercial bank and river bank) and different words may have nearly the same meaning (begin and initiate).
+In natural languages, a word (bank) may have a different meaning depending on its surroundings (commercial bank and river bank) and different words may have nearly the same meaning (begin and start).
 A sentence may also have a different meaning depending on the genre of the text, the sociocultural setting, or even the reader themselves.
 Conversely, two different sentences may have the same meaning.